 - How-to guides.
 Someone has the knowledge, expertise, and process for something.
 Someone else turns it into a readable and cohesive instructional for consumers.

 - Their own autobiography.
 There are some people who have an incredible life story.
 It's one they want to share with the world, but they aren't a writer.
 Many ghostwriters write someone else's life story.

 - Resumes.
 Every employee needs help with their resume whether that's for an HR generalist or VP of marketing.

 The list can go on.
 Those willing to ghost write are endlessly valuable to those with good ideas but no real writing skills and/or lack of time.

 How to Become a Ghostwriter

 Most ghostwriters find their work online, and work is often done on a freelance basis.
-Freelance job boards and blogging job boards are good places to start.
+Freelance job boards, blogging job boards, and LinkedIn jobs posts from HR coordinators are good places to start.